devlights/goxcel/README.md

-# goxcel
+# Goxcel

-goxcel is a library to operate Excel.
+Goxcel is a library to operate Excel.

 This library works only on Windows.